 FG Wilson, the leading global manufacturer of diesel and gas generator sets, has successfully completed another headline-grabbing project after helping to deliver a high voltage power solution for one of the UK's leading publishing companies.

-Working in conjunction with the Progress Group, one of its 380 Dealers worldwide, FG Wilson once again demonstrated its ability to deliver an integrated project in a busy workplace by installing two HV 2500-1 KVA diesel generator sets to DC Thomson's publishing plant in Dundee, Scotland.
+Working in conjunction with the Progress Group, FG Wilson once again demonstrated its ability to deliver an integrated project in a busy workplace by installing two HV 2500-1 KVA diesel generator sets to DC Thomson's publishing plant in Dundee, Scotland.